Know what to expect: Mortgage Brokers vs. Mortgage Bankers

 About Mortgage Brokers

-A mortgage broker is someone or company that is an independent agent for the mortgage loan applicant as well as the lender.
-A mortgage broker coordinates things between you and your lender, which can be one of the following: a credit union, bank, trust company, finance company, mortgage corporation or even an individual, private investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
-Which lender offers the loan programs that fits your needs?
-A mortgage broker will help you find the best one.
-You deliver your mortgage loan application to your broker, who presents it to one or more lenders.
-Your mortgage broker then guides your work with the lender chosen until the closing of the loan.
-The borrower submits a commission to the broker at closing.
+A mortgage broker is a person or firm that serves as an independent agent for both the mortgage loan applicant and the lender.
+Your mortgage broker will stand as coordinator between you and the lending institution; which may be a credit union, bank, trust company, finance company, mortgage corporation or even a private investor.
+Which lender offers the mortgage loans that is best for you?
+A mortgage broker will help you find the right one.
+From application to closing, your mortgage broker facilitates the loan process: offering your mortgage application to a number of lenders, and coordinating the process with the lender through to closing.
+The borrower submits a commission to the broker if the loan closes.

 About Loan Officers

-Also known as a "loan representative" or "account executive," a mortgage banker acts of behalf of the borrower to the lender.
-The borrower is walked through the entire process, from loan selection to closing, by the loan officer.
-Lending institutions pay their mortgage bankers a commission or salary.
+Also called a "loan representative" or "account executive," a mortgage banker acts of behalf of the borrower to the lending institution.
+From finding a loan product to closing, a loan officer will walk you through the process.
+Lenders compensate the mortgage bankers with a commission or salary.

 Apply Online Now.